SanjanaNR26/Algorithmic-Stock-Price-Analysis-and-Prediction-Mode-in-Python/README.md

 - Add an option for `RandomizedSearchCV` with a user-configurable `n_iter` / time budget.
 - Compute permutation importance asynchronously for non-tree models and cache results.

-**License & Attribution**
+## License

-- This repository is provided as-is for educational and prototyping purposes.
-Reuse under your preferred license.
+This tool is for educational and research purposes only.

 ---